magomimmo/modern-cljs/doc/tutorial-07.md

 ## Introduction

-In the [last tutorial][1] we came in contact with `:export` directive been attached to `init`, `validate` and `calulate` functions.
-That directive had the scope to protect the above functions from being evantually renamed by the Google Closure (CLS) compiler when used with more aggressive compilation mode than `:whitespace`, namely `:simple` and `:advanced`.
+In the [last tutorial][1] we came in contact with `:export` directive been attached to `init` function.
+That directive had the scope to protect the above function from being evantually renamed by the Google Closure (CLS) compiler when used with more aggressive compilation mode than `:whitespace`, namely `:simple` and `:advanced`.

 ## Being aggressive as all the others